Summary

 30 Minute(s)

-Display slide 13 and place students in groups of three or four.
-Assign groups as loyalists or patriots so that both perspectives are represented.
+Display slide 12 and organize students into groups of three or four.
+Designate groups as Loyalists or Patriots.
+Make sure that both perspectives are represented.

 Evaluate